helix-coupler/resources/yellow-paper/README.md

 Progress should come thick and fast in the coming weeks or months while contract undergoes stress tests and improvements.
 Primary near-term objectives include:

+- Off-chain hooks to reduce gas costs for large molecules,
-- Helix2 Manager Client App
+- Helix2 Manager Client App,
-- Helix2 Subgraph
+- Helix2 Subgraph,
-- Preset hooks for stealth payments, social graphs and DAOs.
+- Preset hooks for stealth payments, social graphs and DAOs,
+- and a lot of other ideas

 ---